 Alperen Tercan

 Hi!
-I am a PhD student Control field at Electrical and Computer Engineering at University of Michigan, advised by Prof. Necmiye Ozay.
-My research focuses on Reinforcement Learning and Formal Methods.
+I am a PhD student in Electrical and Computer Engineering at University of Michigan, advised by

 Previously, I graduated with a B.S in Electrical and Electronics Engineering from Bilkent University, Turkey.